-Successful downtowns have a mix of land uses that not only centralize access to facilities, shops and services but also provide a range of residential opportunities.
-The District of Summerland currently has a vibrant central core, however land use intensification could further ensure that the community will have the vitality to sustain its local shops and services.
-The intensification will increase the commercial and residential urban density (through increased height and floor area) that in turn will further enhance the economic vitality of Downtown, provide more affordable forms of housing, and reduce the pressures of urban growth on agricultural and environmentally sensitive lands.
+Vibrant, resilient, and sustainable downtowns have a mix of complementary land uses that not only centralize access to facilities, shops, and services, but also provide a range of residential opportunities.
+These differing yet compatible uses support each other which enables economic resiliency and community vitality.

+The District of Summerland currently has a vibrant central core; however, land use intensification could further ensure that the community will have the vitality to sustain its local businesses which consist of retail, restaurants, cafés, offices and services.
+The intensification will increase the commercial and residential urban density (through increased height and floor area) and in turn will further enhance the economic vitality of Downtown, provide more affordable forms of housing, and reduce the pressures of urban growth on outlaying agricultural and environmentally sensitive lands.

-The following policies consider the strategic directions for land use intensification:
+The following policies consider the strategic directions for increasing public areas and gathering spaces: